nervosnetwork/ckb/rpc/README.md

 NOTE: This file is auto-generated.
 Please don't update this file directly; instead make changes to `rpc/json/rpc.json` and re-run `make gen-rpc-doc`

+The RPC interface shares the version of the node version, which is returned in `local_node_info`.
+The interface is fully compactible between patch versions, for example, a client for 0.25.0 should work with 0.25.x for any x.

 *   [`Chain`](#chain)
     *   [`get_tip_block_number`](#get_tip_block_number)